BlueHorn07/bluehorn07.github.io/_posts/development/nestjs/2021-01-13-dependency-injection.md

 <div class="notice" markdown="1">

-&nbsp; Principle that promotes componenets that relinquish control of aspects of the code execution to external modules to obtiain "**week coupling**".
+&nbsp; Principle that promotes components that relinquish control of aspects of the code execution to external modules to obtiain "**week coupling**".

 <small>\* relinquish: give up</small>